OrenOngil1/Linux-shell/README.txt

   * cd - behaves like in the standard Linux shell.
   * procs - prints the processes spawned by the shell in the format:
     <process index> <process PID> <status> <original command>
-  * Pipes - for now supports a pipeline between two processes.
+  * Pipes - Now for as many processes as you want.
   * Logic commands - &&, ||.
   * Teminators - blocking(;) and nonblocking(&).
+  * Open processes in subshell with (<cmd>).
+* Exact grammer definition is in ast.h.

 * Signal handeling:
   * halt <pid> - sends SIGSTOP to suspend a process.